lf94/calendar/README.md

 All you need to do, is run `./calendar init`.
 Every invocation after this can be done with just `calendar`.

-This will create your `~/.calendar` directory, and install this `calendar` program to `/usr/local/bin/calendar`, hopefully taking precedence over `/usr/bin/calendar`.
+This will create your `~/.calendar` directory, and install this `calendar` program to `~/bin/calendar`, hopefully taking precedence over `/usr/bin/calendar`.
 Note that this program is meant to be a superset of what the standard `calendar` offers, and calling it with standard `calendar` commands will work!
+If this doesn't work you can modify `$LOCAL_BIN` in the script to specify another place.

 ## Synchronization (Download)